mehnoorsiddiqui/whatsapp-dalle-gpt-bot/README.md

 ### Setting up Webhook URL

-To set up webhook on the Meta Developer portal (also enter matching verify token, `app`  in our case).
+To set up webhook on the Meta Developer portal (also enter matching verify token).
 You may use a service like [ngrok](https://ngrok.com/) to make your local app publicly accessible so this webhook can be registered with Whatsapp.
 [![Webhook](./public/webhook.png)]

 ### Setting up the .env file